regulad/crust-tastic/README.md

 * Compatible with all browsers (designed to Mozilla spec)

 ## Setup
 Want to use this theme?
-Follow the instructions below.

-### New Site
-If you are making a new site, just use [this template (regulad/crust-tastic-template)](https://github.com/regulad/crust-tastic-template).

-### Existing Site
-Want to migrate your site to this theme?
-Simply add these lines to your `_config.yml`:
+Add these lines to your `_config.yml`, or update them if they are already present.

 ```yaml
 remote_theme: regulad/crust-tastic@main # You can also use the latest tag.